jasongilman/proto-repl-sayid/README.md

   * gif of it in action.
   * Use instructions
 * Update proto repl demo to show this integration
+* Update proto repl installation instructions to include this.
 * Media
   * video of package in use?
   * blog post?